apache/sling-org-apache-sling-graphql-core/README.md

     }

-The above data fetcher code produces the following output, with the `GenericConnection` helper taking care of the pagination logic and of generating the required data:
+The above data fetcher code produces the following output, with the `GenericConnection` helper taking care of the pagination logic and of generating the required data.
+This follows the [Relay Connections](https://relay.dev/graphql/connections.htm) specification, which some GraphQL clients should support out of the box.

     {
       "data": {